 Is watermelon good for diabetics?

-The quick answer is: yes, watermelon is good for diabetics, but in moderation.
-Although watermelon is known for being high in water and low in calories, it also contains natural sugars, something anyone with diabetes should be aware of.
+The short answer is: yes, watermelon is good for people with diabetes, but in moderation.
+Although watermelon is known for being high in water content and low in calories, it also contains natural sugars, something that anyone with diabetes should bear in mind.

-The key here is the glycemic index (GI), which measures how foods affect blood glucose levels.
-Watermelon has a GI of 72, placing it in the high glycemic index category.
-This means its sugar is absorbed quickly, which can lead to glucose spikes if not consumed properly.
+The key here lies in the glycaemic index (GI), which measures how foods affect blood glucose levels.
+Watermelon has a GI of 72, which places it in the category of high-glycaemic-index foods.
+This means that its sugar is absorbed quickly, which can cause spikes in blood glucose levels if not consumed appropriately.

 But wait!
-Before you swear off watermelon forever, there’s something else you should know.
-The glycemic index alone isn’t everything; we also have to look at the glycemic load (GL), which considers serving size.
-Watermelon’s GL is relatively low, meaning if you eat it in small portions, it won’t have a significant impact on your blood sugar.
+Before you give up watermelon for good, there’s something else you should know.
+The glycaemic index alone isn’t the whole story; we also need to look at the glycaemic load (GL), which takes portion size into account.
+Watermelon’s GL is relatively low, meaning that if you eat it in small portions, it won’t have a significant impact on your blood sugar.
 So all is not lost for watermelon lovers!

 How much watermelon can a diabetic eat?